3 Men Charged With Approaching Bears in Alaska

 “The three men created a hazardous condition as brown bears were feeding on the falls and in the Brooks River just below the falls,” the U.S. attorney’s office said, adding that the men “came within 50 yards of the brown bears.”

 The U.S. attorney’s office said the National Park Service was investigating the case.
-If convicted, the men could each face up to a maximum of six months in prison, a $5,000 fine and a year of probation, prosecutors said.
+If convicted on the misdemeanor charges, the men each face up to six months in prison, a $5,000 fine and a year of probation, prosecutors said.

 Elevated viewing platforms at the park are the only outdoor areas where bears can be safely observed at close distances, according to the park, which encompasses about 4.1 million acres and is about 290 miles southwest of Anchorage, Alaska.